-As with the results of my current SARE project, I will submit my results to Chris Graham, an extension agronomist at the South Dakota State University, to have my findings shared on the iGrow website.
+As with the results of my current SARE project (See: FNC16-1036 – Examination of the Productivity of Four Hops Varieties (Humulus lupulus L.) in Two Soil Types in Southwest South Dakota), I will submit my results to Chris Graham, an extension agronomist at the South Dakota State University, to have my findings shared on the iGrow website.
 In addition, I will share my report with my fellow members of the South Dakota Hops Growers Association (currently being developed), and Kim Brannen, the President of the South Dakota Specialty Producers Association.
 Also, the 100+ members of the Ale Riders and my brewer relations will continue to generate awareness and interest of growing hops in South Dakota.

 For the oasting process, successfully drying the cones to 8-12% moisture within 48 hours will indicate that this method is successful.
 I will weigh the hops before and after oasting, and compare with fully dried (o%) hops to determine final moisture content.